jice-nospam/yendor.ts/src/game/README.md

     - clean usage of constructors/onInit

 * Gameplay
-    - doors and keys : consume key when unlocking the door
+    - equipment durability
+    - being able to break certain doors
     - activate action : being able to select the tile when more than one tile is activable
     - beast A.I. should move randomly when no scent is detected
     - humanoid A.I. (can use weapons and wear armors)